Roblox/creator-docs/content/en-us/art/marketplace/publishing-to-marketplace.md

 description: Explains how to publish user-generated content to the Marketplace.
 ---

-If you are a creator participating in the [UGC program](https://devforum.roblox.com/t/updates-and-changes-to-the-ugc-catalog-application/1974990) and your item meets the [marketplace policy](../../art/marketplace/marketplace-policy.md), you can upload the asset and enable your item for sale on the [Marketplace](https://www.roblox.com/catalog) for a fee.
+If you are a creator participating in the [UGC program](https://devforum.roblox.com/t/updates-and-changes-to-the-ugc-catalog-application/1974990) and your item meets the [Marketplace Policy](../../art/marketplace/marketplace-policy.md), you can upload the asset and enable your item for sale on the [Marketplace](https://www.roblox.com/catalog) for a fee.
 Before uploading the item, you must review the Marketplace restrictions and understand the moderation process to prevent unexpected issues during and after the upload process.

 See [Marketplace Fees and Commissions](../../art/marketplace/marketplace-fees-and-commissions.md) for more information on the fees and commissions for Marketplace items.